tracepaperapp/docs/tracepaper-docs/Technical Concepts/What Serverless Solves – and What It Introduces.md

-When transitioning to **serverless architecture**, it’s easy to focus on the immediate benefits: no need to manage servers, scalability out of the box, and cost-efficiency through "scale to zero."
+When transitioning to **[[Serverless Architecture]]**, it’s easy to focus on the immediate benefits: no need to manage servers, scalability out of the box, and cost-efficiency through "scale to zero."
 However, serverless also introduces a **fundamental shift** in how you think about and design your systems.

 The diagram below illustrates the same application deployed using three different models: a monolith, microservices, and serverless.
 While all three models retain the same functional decomposition (simple interfaces between components), their deployment approaches significantly impact complexity, runtime control, and cognitive load.